Writing to Council

 • be signed (unless sent by email)

-After the meeting, the Corporate Officer responds to letters informing the author of Council’s action.
+After the meeting, the Corporate Officer responds to submissions by informing the author of Council’s action.

 Email address